 We practice conscious transparent communication and positive reinforcement with all our company.
-We vehemently reject harmful, oppresive and fear-based tactics, that have extremely negative impact on the lives of many dancers, and are still so often used in academic and professional dance spheres around the world.
+We vehemently reject harmful, oppressive and fear-based tactics, that have extremely negative impact on the lives of many dancers, and are still so often used in academic and professional dance spheres around the world.

-We focus on humanity as a basis of how we work.
+We focus on humanity as the basis of how we work.
 This approach merges with our artistic vision, in which vulnerability and honesty in the interpretation of our dancers are cultivated and are also the main source that feeds our artistic language in creations and stage.